LeetLLM

 The host, not the model, owns the stop condition, the policy checks, the human gate, the audit log, and the final verification.

-In the carrier portal and internal order system example, not every action carries the same blast radius.
+In the CI dashboard and incident-management example, not every action carries the same blast radius.
 A production policy engine classifies proposed actions into risk tiers before any execution happens.

-Risk TierExample Actions in Carrier PortalExample Actions in Internal Order UIHuman Gate?Typical Policy Response
+Risk TierExample Actions in CI DashboardExample Actions in Incident UIHuman Gate?Typical Policy Response

-LowView tracking page, scroll, read photo metadataView order record, read claim notesNoExecute immediately, log only
+LowView run page, scroll, read failing-step metadataView incident record, read prior notesNoExecute immediately, log only

 The table makes the defense-in-depth concrete.
 Low-risk navigation and reading stay fast.
-High-risk money or data mutation steps always pause for a human who can see exactly what the model saw and what the state change would be.
+High-risk production or incident mutation steps pause for a human who can see the model's observation and the proposed state change.

 Cost and latency realities

-How to start a minimal pilot with one carrier
+How to start a minimal pilot with one CI dashboard

 Common implementation gotchas with Playwright inside VMs